Tag Archives: Accident

 Blood Alcohol Count (BAC) — 174 milligrams per 100 milliliters of blood or commonly termed a BAC of 0.174% (This was corroborated by his vitreous humor or eye fluid count being 0.173%, his urine being 0.218% and his stomach BAC being 0.191%.)

-The legal BAC limit for impaired driving in France is 0.05% making Henri Paul 3 times over the drunk driving tolerance limit.
+The legal BAC limit for impaired driving in France is 0.05% making Henri Paul 3 times over the drunk driving tolerance limit which is a criminal offense.

 Small traces of the anti-anxiety medication fluoxetine were noted but were well within the therapeutic range.
 So was the medication tiapride.
 Carboxyhemoglobin and nicotine levels proved Paul was a heavy smoker.